-- a. first stores a sorted single byte integer array (1, 2, 5, 7, 8, 12, 20) in program memory using .cseg and .db directives; - b. copies the array from program memory into data memory using a loop (use the assembler directives .dseg and .byte to reserve space in data memory.
-You can assume that the maximum array size is 256 bytes); - c. and then inserts a single-byte value (from a register) into the array (residing in the data memory) while retaining the sorted order.
+Write a program to load a sorted single byte integer array (1, 2, 5, 7, 8, 12, 20) from program memory into data memory and then insert a value (from a register) into the array (in the data memory) while retaining the sorted order.
 If the value is already present in the array, do not insert it again.